IbriRima/Audio-Quality-Evaluation/README.md

 ```
 ## Database
 MongoDB has robust support for storing binary data, which makes it suitable for storing audio files.
 Using the BSON data type "Binary" I was able to store audio file content directly within MongoDB next to the audio metadata.
+- filename: record name
+- speech_level: The speech level is calculated based on the spectral centroid of an audio signal
+- rms_audio: Root Mean Square of Audio and it measure the average power of a varying signal.
+It is a more stable indicator than the peak amplitude, as it considers the entire waveform over a period of time.
+- rms_noise: Root Mean Square of Noise.
+The function estimate_noise takes the original audio signal and subtracts the estimated speech component from it to obtain the noise.
+The rms_noise is then calculated for this noise signal using the RMS formula.
+- snr: Signal-to-Noise Ratio is a measure used to quantify the level of a desired signal relative to the level of background noise.,
+- sample_rate: sample rate refers to the number of samples of audio carried per second.
+A higher sample rate means more samples are taken per second, providing a more accurate representation of the original analog signal.
+- dynamic_range_db: a measure of the span between the quietest and loudest parts of an audio signal,
+- audio_data: audio in binary format

 ## App features
 - Download mp3 files: You should start by downloading mp3 files from the crawled urls
 ```